rmcd-mscb/fluvial-particle/README.md

 ## Installation

-You can install _Fluvial_Particle_ via pip from [PyPI](https://pypi.org/):
+You can install *fluvial-particle* via pip from [PyPI](https://pypi.org/):

 ```shell
 pip install fluvial-particle
 ```
 ## Usage

-TODO
+Directions on invoking *fluvial-particle* from the command line can be found in the [docs](https://fluvial-particle.readthedocs.io/en/latest/usage.html).

 ## Contributing

 Contributions are very welcome.
-To learn more, see the [Contributor Guide](https://code.usgs.gov/wma/nhgf/fluvparticle/-/blob/main/CONTRIBUTING.md).
+To learn more, see the [Contributor Guide](https://fluvial-particle.readthedocs.io/en/latest/contributing.html).

 ## License